WordScout11Plus

 Teach it

-Explaining out loud reveals every gap instantly.
+Explaining out loud reveals every gap straight away.

-Explore the glossary ↗
+Explore the glossary